 - Inefficient governance is an obstacle to Papua New Guinea’s growth.

-- The Governance Facility project helped improve the country’s governance.
+- The Governance Partnership includes seven programs helping to improve the country’s governance.

 - A report is expected in 2020.

-Australia’s Department of Foreign Affairs and Trade believes that economic growth is vital for development, but other conditions are necessary, too.
-Papua New Guinea has experienced significant growth thanks to high prices for minerals and agriculture products and a boom in natural gas exploration, production, and export.
-But insufficient governance remains an obstacle.
-The government have more to do to fix law and order problems, corruption, and a poor transport, power and communications infrastructure.
+Australia’s Department of Foreign Affairs and Trade believes that economic growth is vital for development, but other conditions are also necessary.
+Papua New Guinea (PNG) has experienced significant growth thanks to high prices for minerals and agriculture products and a boom in natural gas exploration, production, and exports.
+However, insufficient governance remains an obstacle.
+The government has more to do to improve governance and the delivery of government services.

 - Increase efficiency in service delivery to lower management costs of implementation.